LSENS-BMI-EPFL/behavior_control/README.md

 # Behaviour Control

-MATLAB code to control data acquisition and behavioural sessions of sensory detection task(s).
+MATLAB code to control data acquisition and behavioural sessions of sensory detection task(s) at Laboratory of Sensory Processing, EPFL.

-**Whisker stimulus calibration**:
+This code currently supports  (uncued, undelayed) simple sensory (auditory, whisker) detection tasks.
+This page briefly explains how to use the software and GUI for behavioural sessions.

+**Note**: parameters and features related to video filming are currently not supported and setup-dependent.
+Therefore no documentation related to video filming is provided yet.

+### Installation
+- Clone or download the repository `git clone ...` in the computer from which you wish to run the behaviour on.

+### Whisker stimulus calibration:
 - Before any whisker stimulus experiments, calibrate whisker stimulation to make sure it is strong enough and reliable.
+- Use `calibration_coil.m` file using the teslameter connected to a NI board to measure the volt-tesla (V-mT) relationship.

+### How to use
+#### Setting up
+-In `defining_sessions.m`: for each `daq.Session` instance, modify input and output channels so that it matches your NIDQ devices, hardware wiring setup connections on NI boards.
+-In `Detection_GUI.m`: set default parameters tags to have them ready at GUI initiliazation: general settings, timeline parameters, auditory parmeters, etc. You may still change these parameters before the start of the session, or even during the session, if the `Enable` parameter if set to `on` for each "Tag" variable: `on` makes the GUI feature active and responsive to user changes.
+- Whisker stimulus calibration using electromagnetic coil-based whisker deflection:
+  - Before any whisker stimulus experiments, one must calibrate whisker stimulation to make sure it is strong enough and reliable.
-- Use `calibration_coil.m` file using the teslameter connected to a NI board to measure the volt-tesla relationship.
+  - Use `calibration_coil.m` file using the teslameter connected to a NI board to measure the volt-tesla (V-mT) relationship.

-**How to use**
-- Change `Detection_GUI.m`s default parameters tags (mouse name, task parameters, directory paths, etc.) to have them ready at GUI start.
+  - Based on internal measurements, whisker deflection is sufficiently strong when the peak of the magnetic flux intensity reaches at least 30mT.

+#### Default usage
 - Run `DetectionGUI.m` to open GUI.
+- Untick the Video filming checkbox (unsupported feature).
-- Control choice of task parameters then START/STOP session.
+- Control desired choice GUI text input, general settings and task parameters.

-**Outputs**
+- Press START/PAUSE/RESUME/STOP to control the session.
+Careful: if you press STOP, all output files will be generated and upon pressing START again will create a new session folder.

+### Outputs
+During and at the end of the behavioural session, the software outputs several files:
 - `session_config.json`: text file containing default parameters used at GUI initialization, saving session-wide parameters.
 - `results.txt`: trial-based file, appended after each trial, with trial information.
 - `results.csv`: same as `results.txt`, converted after stopping the session.
-- `LickTraceX.bin`: binary file containing lick piezo sensor data and timestamps of trial X, of duration specified by the `trial_duration` parameter.
+- `LickTraceX.bin`: binary file containing downsampled lick piezo sensor data and timestamps of trial X, of duration specified by the `trial_duration` parameter.